The Balkan food and culture

 Dishes consumed in these regions contain many similar elements, but may also greatly differ from each other.
 One of the most characteristics shared by most is the use of numerous spices, onions, garlic, tomatoes, parsley, paprika, and capers.

 People of the Balkans like meat dishes.
-However, in the past, meat did not play a central role in the food culture of the Balkans.
+However, in the past, the meat did not play a central role in the food culture of the Balkans.
 In those parts where there is a large Muslim concentration – mainly Albania, parts of Macedonia and Turkey – pork is not eaten; in other areas where Catholicism prevails fish is the Friday and Lenten dish.

 The Gourmet Atlas explores the origins of foods and traces their movements throughout the world.
 Learn where tomatoes were first eaten and what medicinal qualities the Egyptians thought certain spices had.